Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Puppeteer's String Attack 29** ● **Arcane, Charm, Psychic, Consistent, Focus**
 > **Near** burst 5, one creature
 > **Attack:**  Wisdom vs Will
 > **Hit:**  You rewrite the target’s personality so that it is convinced you and your allies are its allies until the end of your next turn.
-You have no direct control over the target but are able to give it instructions which it will try to follow to the best of its
+You have no direct control over the target but are able to give it instructions which it will try to follow to the best of its abilities.
 > **Maintain:**  Move: Repeat the attack against the same target.
 If you manage to sustain this power until the end of the encounter, the effect is permanent.

 ## Radiant Dawn